l1tch/gohome/README.md

 # gohome
-A faster version of the pidgeonhole sort algorithm, coded in python
+A (sometimes) faster version of the pidgeonhole sort algorithm, coded in python